T–V distinction in the world's languages: English

-Frisian (West)
+West Frisian

 In West Frisian, the formal singular nominative jo (pronounced yo) is very close to the English you and the Middle and Early Modern English ye.
 There is no such distinction in the plural; the plural second-person pronoun is always jimme.
 Stadsfries, a Dutch dialect with strong Frisian influence, parallels this distinction (dou, jou, jimme).

 West Frisian jo is used slightly more often than Dutch u.
 Native speakers of Dutch are sometimes warned against addressing newly acquainted people with do too soon.

 German

 Sie and du

 In German, the formal address Sie is the same as the third-person plural pronoun sie.
 Verbs used with this form of address are also identical to third-person plural forms.
 The polite form and its inflected forms are always capitalized in writing, to avoid any ambiguity.

 The corresponding informal German address is du or Du.
 The verbs duzen and siezen mean respectively "to address using du" and "to address using Sie" and the phrases per du or auf du und du mean, "to be on du terms".
 The use of Sie often coincides with the use of the title plus surname, usage of which is more widespread in German-speaking areas than Anglophone areas.
 In general terms, du is used to children, animals, and God, and between adults (or between adults and children) who are good friends of or related to each other.
 Sie is used in other situations, such as in a business situation or where there is no existing relationship.
 In Internet chats and forums, Germans rarely use Sie, although there are exceptions.
 Except in the case of adults addressing children, where it is common for the child to address the adult as Sie, but be addressed as du in return, it is not common in German for one party to address the other as Sie, but be addressed as du in return.
 In almost all cases it can be considered as impolite to use the "wrong" pronoun, that is a pronoun that is not expected by the other party.
 However, on the other hand, using an unexpected du can also be a very welcome sign of affection, and using an unexpected Sie can, in the young, be a very welcome sign of appreciation of the addressed one's maturity.

 High school students in Germany are often called Sie plus given name (Hamburger Sie) by their teachers when they enter the Oberstufe—the last 2 or 3 years of high school—around the age of 16.